Join the Royal Canadian Navy

 • Scoring: Your CFAT scores will play a significant role in determining your eligibility for various positions in the RCN.
 Higher scores can open up more specialized and technical roles.

-ALSO READ Army Recruiting Offices in Jacksonville, FL
+ALSO READ Army Recruiting Offices in Boston, MA

 Step 4: The Medical and Fitness Tests